AryanJha524/Compiler/readme.txt

 HOW TO RUN THIS COMPILER
 -----------------------
-1. Download all the .c and .h files into the same directory and navigate to that directory.
+1. Download all the .c and .h files into the same directory and navigate to that directory (provided in the zip file)
 2. Compile all the .c files with the command ==> "gcc driver.c lex.c parser.c codegen.c virtualmachine.c".
 3. After compilation, to execute run the command ==> "./a.out <input_file_name.txt> <flags>".
 (BUT WAIT, read the steps below before you do this!)
   3a. <input_file_name.txt> is a REQUIRED field!
 Please provide the name to the input file here.
 (Note: the input file must be a .txt extension).